 〈However, given their geometry and orientation, the demons appear to have prioritized targeting you.
 With the sacrifice of your life, it is possible for you to get Simona to the elevator, and she may even survive.〉

 She made her decision.

 Drugged as she was, she wasn't even scared.
 She turned, preparing to grab the girl and rush forward to the elevator using her own body as a shield.
 Her cortex began flooding with endorphins to dull the expected pain.

 Simona looked up at her with wide eyes, comprehension dawning.

-Faster than thought, the wall to Ryouko's left exploded open with searing light, blasting the demon in front of her with rubble.
-The bodies of the two demons to her right shattered and the demon to her left of lurched backwards, dragged by a ribbon around its body.
-It wildly misfired, its laser uselessly hitting the ceiling.
-Its skull then blew open, shards dissipating even as they flew off.
+Then, faster than thought, the wall to Ryouko's left exploded open with searing light, blasting the demon in front of her with rubble.
+The two on her right shattered, and the demon to her left lurched backwards, dragged by a ribbon tied around its body.
+It fired wildly, beam hitting the ceiling uselessly.
+Its skull blew open, shards dissipating into nothingness even as they scattered.

-All of this took place faster than even Ryouko's accelerated nervous system could react, and she found herself judging the results post‐event.
+All of this took place faster than even Ryouko's accelerated nervous system could process, and she found herself judging the results post‐event.

 A single figure clad in yellow dove through the chasm in the wall, landing elegantly next to them.

 This surreal apparition of a girl was resplendent, wearing long stockings and a ruffled yellow dress.
 On her head perched a beret with a jeweled hairpin.
 She carried a single ornately‐decorated musket, one hand on the stock, the barrel resting casually on her shoulder.